EventStore/documentation/docs/cloud/getting-started/private_access/aws.md

 ![Peering active](./images/aws/aws-peering-active.png)

 Now, although both networks are now connected, AWS does not create the necessary routes for the VPC to reach the Kurrent Cloud network automatically.
-You will need to add a route for the peering connection to each the route table(s) associated to the subnets that you want to be able to reach the Kurrent Cloud clusters.
+You will need to add a route for the peering connection to each of the route table(s) associated to the subnets that you want to be able to reach the Kurrent Cloud clusters.

 To finish the setup, open the AWS VPC details and then click on the **Resource map** tab.
 There you will see a list of **Subnets** and **Route tables**.